telerik/reporting-docs/knowledge-base/how-to-retrieve-the-connection-strings-from-environment-variables.md

 ## Description
-In order to retrieve the connection strings from environment variables, the keys there must be formatted in a specific way, so they can be read from the underlying IConfiguration.
+In order to retrieve the connection strings from environment variables, the keys there must be formatted in a specific way, so they can be read from the underlying **IConfiguration**.

 ## Solution
-A single key-value pair is not sufficient to define the Oracle connection string and provider name, so environment should hold two separate entries - one for the connection string and one - for the provider name.
-I tested it on my side and managed to connect to our test Oracle database using the following code snippet:
+A single key-value pair is not sufficient to define the Oracle connection string and provider name, so environment should hold two separate entries - one for the connection string and one - for the provider name:

  ```CSharp
  /// <summary>